AndrewJBateman/angular-material-advanced/README.md

 # :zap: Angular Material Advanced

-* This is code by Dmytro Mezhenskyi, from [Decoded Frontend](https://www.youtube.com/c/DecodedFrontend/videos) - see [:clap: Inspiration](#clap-inspiration) below.
-I am using it to learn a higher level of Angular programming.
+This is code by Dmytro Mezhenskyi, from [Decoded Frontend](https://www.youtube.com/c/DecodedFrontend/videos) - see [:clap: Inspiration](#clap-inspiration) below, to learn a higher level of Angular programming.
 The main modules are:

 * **advanced-search-form** search from a list of countries shown in a drop-down list
 * **complex-form-control** Custom form field control with Angular Material & Reactive Forms using the [Angular Material design component library](https://material.angular.io/)